Pondus Inventory [Sable]

 What does it all mean?

 Pondus Inventory FI is a companion mod for the Sable physics engine.
-It provides you with an incredibly detailed system for determining how much blocks, items, and fluids actually weigh.
+It provides an incredibly detailed system for determining how much blocks, items, and fluids actually weigh.

-Do you want to change the mass of a block or fluid on the fly using settings or in-game commands?
-You can.
-It also looks inside chests, barrels, fluid tanks, and any other containers and adds weight to whatever is holding them up—so your airship suddenly becomes much heavier when the cargo hold is full of oil, or your portable water tank tips the scales when filled.
+You can change the mass of a block, item, or fluid on the fly using settings or in-game commands.
+The mod also looks inside chests, barrels, fluid tanks, and any other containers and adds weight to whatever is holding them up — so your airship suddenly becomes much heavier when the cargo hold is full of oil, or your portable water tank tips the scales when filled.

 Ideal for builds using TerraFirmaCraft, Create, Sable, or anything else where realistic mass, balance, and fluid dynamics are important.